cadia-lvl/ice-asr/ice-kaldi/s5/Readme.md

 Kaldi has an excellent collection of examples in it's `$KALDI_ROOT/egs/` directory, have a look at `egs/wsj/` for example.

-When you have cloned this project, edit `path.sh` and `setup.sh` according to the location of your Kaldi installation.
+When you have installed Kaldi and cloned this project, edit `path.sh` and `setup.sh` according to the location of your Kaldi installation.
 Run `setup.sh` from your `s5` directory to create symlinks to the folders `steps` and `utils` from an example project.

 Now you should be all set up for experimenting with Kaldi, below are descriptions on both how to use existing models and how to train your own.